The D-Generation: Tony and Mick

 Tony Martin and Mick Molloy have remained an on-again/off-again team producing many film, radio and television features.

 Their most well known project 'Martin/Molloy', had a run of four years and released three ARIA Award-winning compilation albums – The Brown Album (1995), Poop Chute (1996) and Eat Your Peas (1998).

-In mid-2007, the duo had a highly publicised falling out following a dispute over the production of the DVD for the film Boytown and have not worked together since.
+In mid-2007, the duo had a falling out following a dispute over the production of the DVD for the film Boytown and have not worked together since.